Resisting and Obstructing the Police Defense Attorney

 Because of the nature of these cases, prosecutors bring these charges when there is no legitimate basis.
 Overly aggressive prosecutors who see themselves as part of the “law enforcement team” look for ways to charge these cases instead of being fair and impartial.
 For instance, if you misunderstand a police officer, or perhaps you cannot hear what they said, you can be charged with a crime if the officer believes your failure to follow directions was intentional.
 If so, you want the best criminal attorney you can get, as the government will come after you with all they have.
 Before you talk to anyone about the case or do anything else, call Michigan’s Resisting and Obstructing the Police defense firm, LEWIS & DICKSTEIN, P.L.L.C., for a free consultation regarding your situation.

-It’s essential to recognize that the subjective nature of these charges can sometimes lead to them being overcharged.
+It’s essential to recognize that the subjective nature of these charges can sometimes lead to them overcharging defendants.
 Prosecutors might add a resisting and obstructing felony to several misdemeanor charges, especially in cases where their case might be weak.
-This strategy can lead defendants to accept plea deals for the misdemeanors to avoid the risk of a felony conviction, even when the misdemeanor charges could potentially be contested successfully in court.
+This strategy can lead defendants to accept plea deals for the misdemeanors to avoid the risk of a felony conviction, even when they could have contested the misdemeanor charge.

 The enforcement of these laws and the charges brought against individuals can vary.
 For instance, mild resistance, such as questioning an officer, can result in the same charge as more forceful resistance, like pushing or punching an officer.
 This broad scope of actions covered under the law demonstrates its complexity and the importance of understanding the specific circumstances of each case.